These Pimple Patches Have Eradicated The Zits Of Over 86,000 Reviewers

 Advertisement

-The chorus of reviewers who sing the praises of these minute 12mm stickers is vocal and unrelenting, with pages upon pages of testimony to their quick-acting, skin-saving potential.
+The chorus of reviewers who sing the praises of these minute, 12-millimeter stickers is vocal and unrelenting with pages upon pages of testimony to their quick-acting, skin-saving potential.
 "These little patches are amazing — I'm convinced they were made by wizards to make spots disappear because that's what they do," shares one reviewer from across the pond.
 "I ordered these a week before my wedding.
 THANK GOD," wrote another reviewer.
 "My blemish went down in 24 hours.
 And this is coming from someone who has been on Accutane twice and tried every topical cream/gel/patch imaginable."
 In another instance of Mighty Patch coming through for love, one reviewer shared this story: "I had a date coming up at the end of the week when I started to get the most giant zit I’ve ever had in my life right in the middle of my forehead.
 I considered cutting bangs to cover it it was so embarrassing.
 After using these for only two days, the zit was almost completely gone and I was able to cover it with a little makeup for my date."

-It seems that for chronic zit-poppers — you know who you are — the patches are a kinder alternative to a fingernail, satisfying the urge to extract in a way that’s much less scarring (physically and emotionally).
-“I'm ... guilty of that cardinal sin in zitcare — constantly poking at the blemish,” remarked one reviewer. “[These patches] keep me from myself.
+For chronic zit-poppers — you know who you are — the patches also act as a kinder alternative to a fingernail, satisfying the urge to extract in a way that’s much less scarring (physically and emotionally).
+“I'm ... guilty of that cardinal sin in zit care — constantly poking at the blemish,” remarked one reviewer. “[These patches] keep me from myself.
 I've already gone through one sheet!”
 The dots even reduced a stubborn spot that one reviewer had tried unsuccessfully to remove: “The skin had gotten torn up when I tried to pop it myself, so I was scared it would do something gross.”
 Happily, after leaving the patch on overnight, the reviewer “woke up and [the pimple] was GONE.”
-Another wrote: “I suffer from oil clogged pores so I will routinely get huge volcanoes on my face that will produce massive amounts of oil when picked.
+Another wrote: “I suffer from oil-clogged pores so I will routinely get huge volcanoes on my face that will produce massive amounts of oil when picked.
 I know I should not pick at them but I just can't help myself, dang it.”
 The Mighty Patch, they explained, “[works] great.”
 Convincing before-and-after photos from fellow reviewers proudly portray the fruits of the patches' labor (FYI, maybe skip those if you're not great with icky stuff) and are about as convincing as it gets when it comes to inspiring you to hit "add to cart."

 Advertisement